11. Lesson 09 Buzzer¶

 Tips: If you want all components above, you will need Elecfreaks micro:bit Starter Kit.

 Buzzer is a kind of voice device.
 It is made of vibration and resonance device.
 According to the difference of control method, we can divide buzzer into active type and passive type.

 Here’s the working principle of active buzzer: Because active buzzer has integrated amplify sampling circuit and resonance system, when DC power input passes through active buzzer, it will make resonance device generate sound signal.
 We can see the schematic diagram below for the working principle of active buzzer:

 The working principle of passive buzzer is: When square wave signal passes through the buzzer, its resonance device will transform the square wave signal input into sound signal output.
 Below is the schematic diagram for the working principle of passive buzzer:

 Note: In this experiment, we use passive buzzer only.

 Transistor is a kind of semi-conductor component for current control.
 It is used to amplify the weak signal to signal with larger frequency.

 The sound sent out by buzzer changes between high frequency and low frequency.
-And we can see the bar chart of frequency on Micro:bit screen.
+And we can see the bar chart of frequency on the micro:bit.

-If we want to make a high temperature alarming device with temperature sensor and buzzer, then how can we design circuit and program?
-We look forward to your feedback and further discussion.
+If we want to make a high temperature alarming device with a temperature sensor and a buzzer, then how can we design circuit and program?